-We hope you found this article helpful, perhaps thought-provoking.
-If this article resonates, you’ll find more to spark your interest on our blog.
+We hope you found this article helpful; you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our FAQ page.
-Register on our site to receive discounts on training and unadvertised material.
-We comply with all GDPR guidelines and never share or sell your contact data.
+If you like free information, register on our site to receive discounts on training and unadvertised material.

 (1) Bhagwan Shree Rajneesh, Osho, Wikipedia